Magnetoelectric Switching of Magnetic Order in Rhombohedral Graphene

-In addition to the multiferroic order demonstrated in crystalline RH graphene systems, the introduction of a moiré potential via alignment to a cladding layer of hexagonal boron nitride (hBN) has led to electrically switchable Chern insulators mostly at moiré filling factor $\nu=1$ when exposed to high electric displacement fields, presumably by aiding the gap opening and isolation of a flat Chern band in RH graphene.
-In these moiré platforms, the carrier density is proportional to the chemical potential ($n \propto \mu$) when the system is in a Chern insulating state, enabling a non-volatile tuning between the edge and bulk contribution to the magnetization caused by the orbital angular momenta \cite{Zhu2020, Polshyn2020}.
-These competing Chern chiralities are tunable both via an external magnetic and electric displacement field, as well as by changing the sweeping direction of the gate-defined carrier density $n \propto \mu$ \cite{https://doi.org/10.48550/arxiv.2503.00837, https://doi.org/10.48550/arxiv.2506.01485, https://doi.org/10.48550/arxiv.2503.00837, https://doi.org/10.48550/arxiv.2405.16944, Ding2025, https://doi.org/10.48550/arxiv.2412.09985}.

-In this work, we investigate the magnetoelectric switching of competing magnetic orders in crystalline rhombohedral hexalayer graphene (RHG).
-While previous work on this system (five- and six-layer RH graphene) focused mostly on the low or high electric displacement field regime, our observations were realized at moderate electric displacement fields \cite{han_orbital_2023, https://doi.org/10.48550/arxiv.2503.09954, https://doi.org/10.48550/arxiv.2504.05129}.
-We report an AHR that is electrically switchable in a non-volatile fashion, exhibiting hysteresis with respect to changes in the carrier density, the absolute sign of the displacement field, and the application of a sweeping displacement field.
-This is achieved without the need for a stabilizing applied parallel or perpendicular magnetic field as previously observed \cite{Choi2025,https://doi.org/10.48550/arxiv.2508.15909}.
-In addition, the intrinsic magnetic order competition in the system leads to a characteristic double sign change in the Hall resistance upon applying an external magnetic field, alongside clear magnetic hysteresis.
-This double-switch is dependent on both the electric displacement field the system is exposed to, as well as the gate-defined carrier density and its sweeping direction.
-These results highlight the intricate tunability and sensitivity of the AHC stemming from orbital magnetic order in crystalline RHG.
+In this work, we investigate the magnetoelectric switching of competing magnetic orders in crystalline rhombohedral hexalayer graphene (R6G).
+While previous work on this system (five- and six-layer RH graphene) focused mostly on the low or high electric displacement field regime, our observations were realized at moderate electric displacement fields~\cite{Han2023, han_orbital_2023, https://doi.org/10.48550/arxiv.2503.09954, https://doi.org/10.48550/arxiv.2504.05129}.
+We report an AHR that is electrically switchable in a non-volatile fashion, exhibiting hysteresis with respect to changes in the carrier density and the application of a sweeping electric displacement field.
+This is achieved without the need for a stabilizing applied parallel or perpendicular magnetic field as previously observed~\cite{Choi2025,https://doi.org/10.48550/arxiv.2508.15909}.
+In addition, the magnetic order competition in the system leads to a characteristic double sign change in the AHR upon applying an external magnetic field, alongside clear magnetic hysteresis.
+This double-switch is dependent on both the electric displacement field, as well as the gate-defined carrier density and its sweeping direction.
+These results highlight the intricate tunability and sensitivity of the AHC caused by the orbital magnetic order in crystalline R6G.